microsoft/api-guidelines/Guidelines.md

 ```

 ### 7.2 URL length
-The HTTP 1.1 message format, defined in RFC 7230, in section [3.1.1][rfc-7230-3-1-1], defines no length limit on the Request Line, which includes the target URl.
+The HTTP 1.1 message format, defined in RFC 7230, in section [3.1.1][rfc-7230-3-1-1], defines no length limit on the Request Line, which includes the target URL.
 From the RFC:

 > HTTP does not place a predefined limit on the length of a